A note from our founder

 - Evidence-based practice

-The evidence base for much of aesthetic medicine unusually weak compared to other medical specialities.
+The evidence base for much of aesthetic medicine is unusually weak compared to other medical specialities.
 However, all of our learning has been founded on evidence-based principles.
 We believe that this gives our learners a foundation on which to build an excellent medical practice.

 We stick to and adapt to meet, the latest guidelines.
 We believe that industry bodies in aesthetics should do the same.